manifold-systems/manifold/manifold-core-parent/manifold/README.md

 general, your code will work regardless of the mode you're using, hence the general recommendation to stay with static mode where you get the best of both worlds.

 * Dynamic mode requires `tools.jar` at runtime for **Java 8**.
-Note tools.jar may still be required with static mode, depending on the Manifold features you use.
-For example, if you use [structural interfaces](https://github.com/manifold-systems/manifold/tree/master/manifold-deps-parent/manifold-ext#structural-interfaces-via-structural) your project _may_ require tools.jar, regardless of mode.
-This largely depends on whether or not the an [`IProxyFactory`](https://github.com/manifold-systems/manifold/tree/master/manifold-deps-parent/manifold-ext#implementation-by-proxy) implementations exist for the structural interfaces involved.

 * Static mode is generally faster at runtime since it pre-compiles all the type manifold resources along with Java sources when you build your project

 * Static mode automatically supports **incremental compilation** and **hotswap debugging** of modified resources in IntelliJ

-> Note, you can use `javac` command line arguments to statically compile a set of specified types whether or not you use
+> Note, you can use `javac` command line arguments to statically compile a set of specified types whether you use
 > them directly in your code e.g., if type-safe resources are part of an API.
 See [Static Compilation](#static-compilation)
 > next.